-Since 2014, Postaer has been pursuing his Motherland project with a keen eye attuned to the identification and juxtaposition of error anomalies lurking in plain view, overlaid with an inquiry into the relations of duty and possibility at the human interstices between that which has happened and that Which is about to happen.
+Born in Chicago in 1978, and raised in Los Angeles, Daniel Lee Postaer’s inherited his deep fascination with China through his Shanghainese mother.
+Since 2014, Postaer has been pursuing his Motherland project with a keen eye attuned to the identification and juxtaposition of strange anomalies lurking in plain view, overlaid with an inquiry into the relations of duty and possibility at the human interstices between that which has happened and that which is about to happen.
 Postaer’s highly detailed color photographs are eerily familiar, creating subtle and powerful questions around our current experience of the Urban.

 Postaer graduated from the San Francisco Art Institute (SFAI), an academic center of West Coast American modern art.
 The Institute is devoted to the study of the intrinsic and philosophical values of art-making.
 It was no coincidence that Postaer chose to study at SFAI – the institution’s methodologies complimented his own character and spiritual pursuit – deeply influencing his artistic style.
 Postaer has tremendous respect for the nature and rules of photography, and he maximizes the functionality of photography in his artistic expression.
 Different from the multi-disciplinary trend of contemporary photography on the East Coast, Postaer’s work is distinguished by its exploration of the fundamental questions of humanity, philosophy and aesthetics.